 "RESOLVED.
-That it is our wish and request that in these closing years of the Grand Army of the Republic, and after we are no more on earth, OUR SONS-'the Sons of Union Veterans of the Civil War', organized for this purpose, shall continue with us and afterwards, as our representatives (and legal heirs \) to carry on our annual observation of Memorial Day as a day for commemoration of our heroic dead, for loving services at their graves and ours, for a testimonial to future ages, of that patriotism by which we have been inspired, and for the rekindling of that patriotism in every American breast.
+That it is our wish and request that in these closing years of the Grand Army of the Republic, and after we are no more on earth, OUR SONS-'the Sons of Union Veterans of the Civil War', organized for this purpose, shall continue with us and afterwards, as our representatives (and legal heirs \) to carry on our annual observation of Memorial Day as a day for commemoration of our heroic dead, for loving service at their graves and ours, for a testimonial to future ages of that patrictism by which we have been inspired, and for the rekindling of that patriotism in every American breast.

-"To the loving memory of those who share our blood, we transmit the holy fire of that spirit of devotion in which we preserved our country and theirs.
+the holy fire of that spirit of devotion in which we preserved our

-"Let them be loyal to this trust, and our sacrifices shall not have been in vain."
-And
+"Let them be loval to this trust, and our sacrifices shall not have

-WHEREAS, At the National Encampment of the Grand Army of the Republic, held in Des Moines, Iowa, on September 14 to 17, 1931, the following resolution was adopted:
+WHEREAS, At the National Encampment of the Grand Army of the Republic, held in Des Moines, Iowa, on September 14 to 17, 1931 the following resolution was adopted:

-"Resolved.
+"RESOLVED.
 That as the Grand Army of the Republic established and have given proper observance of Memorial Day since 1868, we in Annual Encampment now assembled, grant whatever right we have to maintain our memories and see that our graves are properly decorated on Memorial Day, to the 'Sons of Union Veterans,' and protest against any other Organization usurping that right in any place where a Camp of the 'Sons of Union Veterans' exists."